 For the bottom-up style of investment, fund managers most commonly favour ‘growth stocks’ characterised by rapidly growing company earnings rather than ‘recovery stocks’ that are out of favour for one reason or another (including cyclical stocks that are at the low end of their business cycle).
 “If a company has got a sufficiently differentiated product or service that creates real value for the customer, then that customer is likely to come back with repeat business.
 All sorts of good things can happen to the metrics of that company and its share price as a result of this virtuous circle,” says Steve Clayton, fund manager for Hargreaves Lansdown’s Select UK Growth Shares Fund in Bristol, UK.

 Fidessa is a good example, providing value-added software and services to customers in the financial services sector, he says.
-“This also allows for the generation of much greater free cashflow [operating cashflow, minus capital expenditures], which allows investment in the next leg of growth, be that new products or new regions to operate in,” he highlights.
+“This also allows for the generation of much greater free cashflow [!operating!], which allows investment in the next leg of growth, be that new products or new regions to operate in,” he highlights.

 On the other side of the balance sheet, fund managers pay very close attention to the level of debt that a company carries.
 “It doesn’t matter how well a company is operating; the higher the level of debt it has on its books, the more vulnerable it becomes to tougher business conditions; and if it is a cyclical stock, the pressures of debt can quickly become acute,” Clayton says.

 For fund managers of any style, the management of companies is an important factor, but mainly only to ascertain whether it is especially good or especially bad.
 “A talented CEO can add value to a good business and can even turn around a failing one, while a talentless one can wreck anything, which is why generally you want something in between if you’re looking at a long-term investment,” says Sam Barden, CEO of SBI Markets hedge fund in Dubai.